 It’s 2:00 a.m. and you get a phone call informing you that your child has been charged with driving under the influence.
 Most likely, your heart starts to race and your mind is inundated with questions – is my child ok, will the police hurt my child, and then you get to some future concerns like what will this do to my child’s college prospects?

-Will they have to serve jail time?
+Will my child have to serve jail time for DUI?

 What about fines?